pkrishna1801/how-to-train-your-LLM/README.md

 - It cannot learn from individual user behavior in real time.
 - It becomes outdated as product catalogs or trends change.

-RLHI, on the other hand, enables dynamic, user-specific adaptation—allowing the system to evolve with every interaction.
+On the other hand, RLHI evolve with every interaction.

 ---